jackindisguise/final-fantasy-vii-catalog/README.md

 ##### For easy importation into a spaced-repetition software, like Anki.

-Navigation:
+**Navigation**:
 ---
+`/deck`
+---
-The Anki deck and related files are stored in `/deck`.
+The Anki deck and related files (notes, cards, etc...) go here.

-The Javascript written to process the script is stored in `/src`.
+`/src`
+---
+Javascript files go here.

+`/spreadsheets`
+---
-The spreadsheets that are being used to handle everything are stored in `/spreadsheets`.
+The spreadsheets that are the source of all the text in this project go here.

-Formatted scripts are stored in `/scene/formatted`.

-Processed scripts are stored in `/scene/processed`.
+`/scene`
+---
+Scene files go here.

+`/scene/formatted`
+---
+Contains the formatted text of the scenes, ready to be processed for insertion into an Anki deck.

+`/scene/processed`
+---
+Contains the processed text of the scenes, ready to be inserted into an Anki deck.

+`/scene/split/<language>`
+---
+Contains the isolated text from the given scene in the given language.

+`/scene/tabulated`
+---
+Contains markdown tables of all the text in the scenes.
+Easier to read.

+`/vocabulary`
+---
+Metadata regarding vocabulary find in the scenes is kept here.

+`/kanji`
+---
-Data regarding kanji is stored in `/kanji`.
+Metadata regarding kanji found in the scenes is kept here.